Buying a grave

 Graves are sold on a 75-year lease period.

-The number of burials that can take place in a purchased grave is a maximum of 2, or 6 if for cremated remains.
+The maximum number of burials that can take place in a purchased grave is 2, or 6 for cremated remains.

 Burial (interment)